Can you learn the ins-and-outs of editing by reading this?

 This is how you teach yourself what looks good.

 Take a break.

-Correcting the color, and doing some burning and dodging, gets the photograph to 90%.
+Doing some burning and dodging with the Adjustment Brush tool gets the photograph to 90%.

 That's a big improvement.